 - Knowledge can only be volunteered it cannot be conscripted.

-The insight and advice offered above will only get your organization so far in terms of creating the right environment for knowledge management and exploitation.
-It allows the foundations for successful knowledge sharing to be created but there’s much more that needs to be addressed to ensure that knowledge is successfully shared (and used) on an ongoing basis.
+The insight and advice offered above will only get your organization so far in terms of creating the right environment for knowledge management success.
+It allows the foundations for knowledge management success to be created but there’s much more that needs to be addressed to ensure that knowledge is successfully shared (and used) on an ongoing basis.

-There are both day-to-day and “growth” barriers related to:
+There are both day-to-day and “growth” barriers related to knowledge management success:

 - People and process, and